4Players/odin-unreal-wwise-adapter-1.x/Readme.md

 ## Plugin Structure

 The plugin consists primarily of the `UAkOdinInputComponent`, which serves as a substitute for the [UOdinSynthComponent](https://docs.4players.io/voice/unreal/blueprint-reference/odin-synth-component/).
-The component uses the Odin Decoder to generate Audio and forward it to the Wwise Audio Engine instead of to the Unreal Audio Engine.
+The component uses the Odin SDK to generate Audio and forward it to the Wwise Audio Engine instead of to the Unreal Audio Engine.

 ## Usage